davidkimai/welcome-xai/README.md

 # Welcome, xAI

-**Structured Repository Index for Reasoning-Optimized Alignment Infrastructure**
+**Structured Repository Index for Test-time Compute Optimized Alignment Infrastructure**

 We welcome the xAI research, reasoning, and engineering teams.
 This portal maps two GitHub profiles—**David Kim** (interpretability systems) and **Caspian Keyes** (alignment engineering)—into a linkable scaffold aligned with your test-time reasoning benchmarks, Grok infrastructure, and agent evolution focus.